yoongkang/kontris/README.md

 If you're a bootcamp student, please look at this code to see how you can use Kontra.js to create a similar game, not necessarily Tetris.
 You could also fork this and add some features, like:

 * Scoring
-* Drop piece (currently you need to press the down arrow multiple times)
 * The concept of levels, currently we have one speed.
 Can you vary the speed based on how much you've scored?
 * Show the next piece
 * Design a better random generator for Tetrominoes -- currently it's using `Math.random()` but a much better way is to generate a sequence of 7 Tetrominoes ordered randomly.
 This prevents you from possibly going a long time without a stick piece, for example.